DeckerGirl/ENC4265portfolio/reflective_blogs.md

 #### 8. Risks & Mitigation Strategies

-**Risk                   Mitigation Strategy**<br>
+**Risk**-----------------**Mitigation Strategy**<br>

-Scope Creep              Define clear project requirements and use agile methodologies for flexibility.<br>
+Scope Creep--------------Define clear project requirements and use agile methodologies for flexibility.<br>

-Performance Issues       Optimize assets and use efficient coding practices.<br>
+Performance Issues------Optimize assets and use efficient coding practices.<br>

-Browser Compatibility    Test on multiple browsers and devices.<br>
+Browser Compatibility---Test on multiple browsers and devices.<br>

-Delays in Development    Set clear milestones and conduct regular progress reviews.<br>
+Delays in Development---Set clear milestones and conduct regular progress reviews.<br>

 #### 9. Conclusion
 This project delivers a modernized, user-friendly, and high-performance web application that aligns with current industry standards.
 By implementing best practices in UI/UX design and front-end development, the team ensures an engaging and accessible experience for all users.
 The team will complete the project within the proposed timeline and budget, ensuring long-term value for LuLuDesign.